-max-size-bytes , max-size-messages , page-size-bytes , & page-max-cache-size are used to configure paging on an address.
+max-size-bytes , max-size-messages , page-size-bytes , max-read-page-messages & max-read-page-bytes are used to configure paging on an address.
 This is explained here.

 max-size-bytes-reject-threshold is used with the address full BLOCK policy, the maximum size (in bytes) an address can reach before messages start getting rejected.
 Works in combination with max-size-bytes for AMQP clients only.
 Default is -1 (i.e. no limit).